aws-solutions-library-samples/guidance-for-active-active-replication-on-amazon-rds-for-mysql/README.md

 ## Cleanup

+> [!NOTE]
+> Before deleting the RDS instance you need to disable DeletionProtection on the RDS instances else deleting the stack will end with an Error.

 To uninstall, you must delete all the AWS CloudFormation stacks (`RDS-MySQL-DB-parameter-group.yml`, `RDS-MySQL-DB-Instance.yml`, `ProxySQL-Instance.yml` and `ProxySQL-ELB.yaml`) that were created as a result of the Active/Active replication solution.

 Determine whether the AWS Command Line Interface (AWS CLI) is available in your environment.
 For installation instructions, refer to [What Is the AWS Command Line Interface in the AWS CLI User Guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html).
 After confirming that the AWS CLI is available, use the following command and provide --stackname